Under the Hood

 Consolidated Input

-To empower users and expedite the submission building process, eliminating the time consuming back and forth with a curator when the researcher needs new/novel standardized data, all metadata including nomenclature-controlled data can be loaded using a single excel spreadsheet.
+To empower users and expedite the submission building process, eliminating the time consuming back and forth with a curator when the researcher needs new/novel standardized data, all metadata including nomenclature-controlled data can be loaded using a single Excel spreadsheet.
 A one-stop shop for all data in TraceBase makes the compilation of study data as smooth as possible.

 Standardized Loading

 Also, each load data type defines the structure of the associated sheet in the Study Doc (xlsx file), which is constructed dynamically.
 It uses the database table definitions to populate the column headers and datatype and is thus able to provide tips and information in the spreadsheet itself, while at the same time, making it robust to database changes.
-If a new database table or field is added or changed, updating the loading code is very straightforward and the excel sheet update is automatic, making it fast and easy to adapt to change.
+If a new database table or field is added or changed, updating the loading code is very straightforward and the Excel sheet update is automatic, making it fast and easy to adapt to change.

 Customized Errors and Warnings and Handling